jkwill87/stonky/readme.md

   --refresh SECONDS  refreshes output on set interval --sort FIELD       orders stocks by field

-FIELDS can be one of ticket, bid, ask, low, high, close, change, volume
+FIELDS can be one of ticket, amount, low, high, close, change, volume
 ```

 ## Contributions